AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/intelligent-captions.md

 # Intelligent Captions

 Intelligent captions use data science to provide valuable natural-language insights for Workspace visualizations.
 The initial release provides auto-generated insights for the [Line](line.md) visualization.
-Typical insights include ...
+Analysts need these insights to be able to provide context to users with whom they might be sharing  their projects.

 Intelligent captions are geared towards: